 In addition to restoring these ornamental splendors, Baldwin and Chicago-based architecture firm McClier fitted the building with contemporary plumbing, elevators, ventilation and security systems.
-These are changes of which Bum-ham & Root would have approved: In the Rookery, they designed perhaps the first modem office building, setting a standard in that dubious architectural category that seldom has been equaled since, except in cost.
+These are changes of which Burnham & Root would have approved.
+In the Rookery, they designed perhaps the first modem office building, setting a standard in that dubious architectural category that seldom has been equaled since, except in cost.

-For example, attempts to restore such gems as Holabird & Roche's Chicago Building at State and Madison have been complicated by the fact that the structure's small floor layouts limit the roster of potential tenants—firms today require both more people and more machines than they did 90 years ago.
+For example, attempts to restore such gems as Holabird & Roche's Chicago Building at State and Madison have been complicated by the structure's small floor layouts.
+They limit the roster of potential tenants, since firms today require both more people and more machines than they did 90 years ago.

-The Rookery boasts remarkably open floors with 24,000 square feet of rentable space on each level, which make possible 66 "executive class" offices per floor.
+The Rookery, in contrast, boasts remarkably open floors with 24,000 square feet of rentable space on each level, which make possible 66 "executive class" offices per floor.

 Many of the building's older features lent themselves to new uses.
-The four "shear towers"—ceiling-to-basement masonry towers that anchored the building against heavy winds—have been converted variously into fire stairs, utility closets and office kitchens.
-The concrete floors, constructed over tile arches, were trenched to a depth of 8 inches to accommodate communications cables, sparing any need to compromise the 10-to-12-foot ceiling heights.
+The four "shear towers"—ceiling-to-basement masonry towers that anchored the building against heavy winds—have been converted variously into fire stairs, utility closets, and office kitchens.
+The concrete floors, constructed over tile arches, were trenched to a depth of eight inches to accommodate communications cables, sparing any need to compromise the 10-to-12-foot ceiling heights.

 The light court that penetrates the interior of the building is another onetime necessity that has been transformed into an amenity.
 The mullions of the interior windows are different on each level—a marked (and marketable) difference from newer office buildings, where the only interesting architecture visible above the lobby is older buildings that can be seen through the exterior windows.
 As a result, the structure that once was desirable because it was new today is desirable because it is not.